monstgame192/RNN_handwritten_text_generation_model/ReadMe.md

 - Antivirus programs may flag (and even delete) the executable.
 This is due to the way Python programs are built and handled by Windows and cannot possibly be fixed.
 However, there is no cause for concern.
 - The application itself may freeze while your file is being generated.
 No need to panic, it does not crash.

+### Future Plans
+- A more responsive design
+- More customization options
+- Increasing the valid character set
+- Fix antivirus false positives
+- Build an installer to replace the zip
+- Extra text formatting options (vary alignment, ink colors in a single document).

 ### Acknowledgements
 This project is inspired by the work in the [handwriting-synthesis](https://github.com/sjvasquez/handwriting-synthesis) repository by **sjvasquez**, which provides the foundational implementation for handwriting synthesis using Recurrent Neural Networks (RNNs).

 The handwriting synthesis in TypeScribe is based on the work presented in the paper **[Generating Sequences with Recurrent Neural Networks](https://arxiv.org/abs/1308.0850)** by Alex Graves.
 [Graves, A. (2013). *Generating sequences with recurrent neural networks*. arXiv preprint arXiv:1308.0850.]

 ---